teslafunds/go-teslafunds/README.md

 This command will:

- * Start gtsf in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Teslafunds network, which is very CPU intensive.
+ * Start gtsf in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as you'd like, though we'd recommend the 512MB - 2GB range.
- * Start up Gexp's built-in interactive [JavaScript console](https://github.com/teslafunds/go-teslafunds/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/teslafunds/wiki/wiki/JavaScript-API) as well as Gexp's own [management APIs](https://github.com/teslafunds/go-teslafunds/wiki/Management-APIs).
+ * Start up 's built-in interactive [JavaScript console](https://github.com/teslafunds/go-teslafunds/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as 's own [management APIs](https://github.com/teslafunds/go-teslafunds/wiki/Management-APIs).
-   This too is optional and if you leave it out you can always attach to an already running Gexp instance with `gtsf attach`.
+   This too is optional and if you leave it out you can always attach to an already running  instance with `gtsf --attach`.

 ### Full node on the Teslafunds test network

-Transitioning towards developers, if you'd like to play around with creating Teslafunds contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
+Transitioning towards developers, if you'd like to play around with creating Ethereum contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
 In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.